Retinopathy: Definition, causes and treatment

 Difficulty seeing small details or text

+In almost all cases, retinopathy does not produce eye pain or discomfort.
 Some types of retinopathy increase the risk of a retinal detachment, which is a medical emergency that requires prompt surgical treatment to avoid permanent vision loss.

 SEE RELATED: Symptoms of diabetic eye problems